tjuocepis/Functional-Reactive-Data-Processing/README.md

 which my data pipeline takes care of).
 Other case classes are used for Actor messaging.

 I used one Actor which responds to client's inputs that come from hitting the endpoint.
 ResponseActor starts a specific stream based on those inputs.
-If client wants to look at analyzed book ratings, ResponseActor gets a message for that and strats that stream pipeline.
+If client wants to look at analyzed book ratings, ResponseActor gets a message for that and starts that stream pipeline.
 If client wants to look at analyzed user data, ResponseActor gets a message for that and starts that stream pipeline.
 When the pipeline is running and data goes through all the flows, the analyzed data Sinks to a specifc ActorSubscriber for that specifc type of data.
 The ActorSubscriber reads the results and makes a String response that gets sent to the ResponseActor.
 When the response arrives to ResponseActor, the actor will forward